 There he sat patiently listening one night, not a detail barred or spared, up to and including the intersection where it happened.
 He had driven out with me to Addison soon thereafter to see the wall and the place and the road.
 He wanted to know all of it – all of ME.

-Fast forward: September 6, 2012.
-I had driven up to Addison to pick him up for lunch near the place he was working at the time.
+Fast forward … September 6, 2012.
+I had driven to Addison to pick him up for lunch near the place he’d been working.
 We’d taken a wrong turn going back to his office which somehow spit us out a block away from “the wall”.
 When I looked up and saw the Midway Road sign I quickly realized where we were.
 Cue the live video all over again: There goes Mitch on that devil black bike speeding off to his final blaze of glory!
 But before I knew it Zack had taken my hand with a tender squeeze, “Damn, this is the place”.
 He remembered.
 After all this time, HE STILL REMEMBERED.
 Then the video stopped just short of the less than grand finale and the knot in my stomach unraveled.
 I looked at my beautiful husband and thanked God yet again that he chose to make me his wife.
 It was also in that moment that I was reminded of something else: I am no longer alone to carry all these memories and moving pictures that are locked inside my mind.
 And tell me this: Just how many men could live with and accept the ghost of someone before him?
 The memories of my past are precious to my husband and he carefully protects and embraces all them.
 Even the memories of “him”!
 There is a sacred piece of my heart and life that will ALWAYS belong to Mitch Boone and Zack has never once held that against me.